Flames top Jets, tie franchise mark with 10-game win streak

 Lindholm has been the hottest Flames player during the streak with a team-best 16 points.
 He now shares the record for consecutive games with a goal with Kent Nilsson and Gary Roberts.
 He also extends his points streak to 10 games (nine goals, seven assists).

+“Goal scoring is one thing, lots of guys are scoring goals, but don’t score big goals or at playoff time, don’t get scoring chances,” Flames coach Darryl Sutter said.
+“He scores big goals which usually translates into the next part.”

-It looked as if he had a goal in the second period.
+It looked as if Lindholm had a goal in the second period.
 At 11:36 with the score 1-1, Lindholm knocked in a pass from Matthew Tkachuk.

 However, the Jets challenged for offside and, upon video review, the goal was overturned with Lindholm crossing the blue line just ahead of the puck being carried in by Oliver Kylington.